benfrick/docs-portfolio/doc/commerce/product/use-product-feeds.md

 The differences between v2 and v3 are as follows:

 - Product Feeds v3 does not support data from availableSkus in the response, instead replacing it with `productInfo.availableGtins`.
 (See API docs for schema at [Available GTINs V3](https://developer.niketech.com/docs/projects/Available%20Gtins%20V3?tab=api))
-- `productInfo.imageUrls`: The imageUrls section is deprecated due to Scene7 deprecation.
+- `productInfo.imageUrls`: The imageUrls section is deprecated.
 Images should be used from publishedContent.
 - Product Feeds v3 has different endpoints for internal calls with valid JWT authorization.
 The endpoints for internal JWT end in `/secured`.
 - If Product Feeds v3 is called with an authorized JWT on the `/secured` endpoints, it will allow the same query parameters and filters as Product Feeds v2.
-- If Product Feeds v3 calls are made to the non-secured endpoints, then restrictions will be in place as follows:
+- If Product Feeds v3 calls are made to the non-secured endpoints, the following restrictions apply:
     - No fields param will be allowed, and a 400 error will be returned on the multi GET or by id GET endpoints.
     - On the List GET endpoint, the filter param can only contain a single value.
-No arrays in a filter will be supported, except in the exclusiveAccess filter.
+No filter arrays will be supported, except in the exclusiveAccess filter.
     - On the List GET endpoint, the count param can only contain the values of 50 or 100
     - On the List GET endpoint, the anchor param must be a multiple of 50.